hwanglab/hwanglab_2021_tigitCarT/workflow.md

 ## R version used in the manuscript
 - R 3.5.1

-## Prepapre computational environment and your bash configuration
+## Required step: To prepapre computational environment and your bash configuration
 - Prepare a project directory to work on.
 For example,
 	- `mkdir -p ~/projects`
 - Clone the paper reproducible code from this github